DivvyPayHQ/devops-exercise/README.md

 You decide to write your algorithm to find the shortest possible path instead of any path from the starting tile to the ending tile that avoids all bears, and you've heard of the legendary explorer Dijkstra who might have some much-needed insight.

+### Exercise: Star Wars Cron Job (python)

+Your company has tasked you with writing an background cron job.
+Input data has been provided as `input.yaml`.
+Write a script in Python that will call out to the [Star Wars API](https://swapi.co/) and gather information on each object in `input.yaml`.
+The output should be in JSON format so that it can be ingested by another service, to be created in the future.
+Write the output to a volume which survives the exit of the cronjob.

+Some criteria for the project:
+- a `.json` file should be created for each object in `input.yaml`.
+- the naming convention should match `<object.name>.json` for each object.

 ### Exercise: Containerization
 #### Preperation
 You should have docker, helm and minikube installed for this exercises.

 #### Objective 1
-Containerize the golang challenge in preparation to deploying it to Minikube
+Containerize the golang or python challenge in preparation to deploying it to Minikube
 - Dockerfile must be produced which will be used to build this container.
-- Container must run the executable from the Bears in the Forest challenge.
+- Container must run the executable from the Bears in the Forest challenge, or execute the python script in the Star Wars API challenge
-- Container must expose the HTTP service created in the challenge.
+- For Bears in the Forest: Container must expose the HTTP service created in the challenge
+- For Star Wars API: Container must write the output json files to a volume which survives the exit of the container

 #### Objective 2 (Helm)
 Create a helm chart and use it to deploy the container (from part 1) to kubernetes (locally or to the instance made in the IaC exercise above)
 - Must include all necessary manifests to support the challenge container.
-- Must expose the challenge container HTTP service
+- For Bears in the Forest: Must expose the challenge container HTTP service
+- For Star Wars API: Must me implemented as a cronjob which is set to run every hour